Justaus3r/Ccube/README.md

 meaning you can use them in any order.

 ARGUMENTS:
---noloop:<true/false> | A boolean to check if next numbers
+--noloop:<true/false> | A boolean to check if to loop through
-                      | are to be validated for collatz conjecture.
+                      | next numbers.
                       | by default this boolean is false
                       |
 -n:<number>           | Number to be checked for.if no number